Cancer (mythology): Zodiac

 Another example can be seen in the Doge's Palace in Venice, a Gothic building next to San Marco Square used as a residence for the Doge, seat of government, court and prison.
 Part of the column capitals are decorated with motifs on the planets of the Solar System and signs of the Zodiac; in particular, one of them shows Cancer and the Moon, its ruling star.
 Cancer is represented as a sea crab while the Moon is a female figure, both on a boat.

-In another field, the Lithuanian painter and composer Mikalojus Konstantinas Čiurlionis, belonging to modernism and symbolism, produced in 1907 a cycle of twelve paintings called Zodiakas (The Zodiac); Vėžys (Cancer) represented the sign of Carcinos, in the form of a crayfish.
+In another field, the Lithuanian painter and composer Mikalojus Konstantinas Čiurlionis, belonging to modernism and symbolism, produced in 1907 a cycle of twelve paintings called Zodiakas (The Zodiac); Vėžys (Cancer) represented the sign of Carcinus, in the form of a crayfish.

 Celestial charts

 Celestial charts depict the distribution of the main astronomical objects visible from Earth.
 These maps, which had their peak between the 15th and 19th centuries, are often decorated with figures that help to interpret or recognize the constellations shown.
 Some examples of the most relevant charts are listed below: